 4. Use Medical Devices

 There are cases where Bruxism and teeth grinding are chronic.
-To cope, a dental professional will prescribe a mouthguard.
+To cope, a dental professional will prescribe a Mouth Guard for Teeth Grinding.
 These mouthguards have several names, including dental guards, chomper labs, and occlusal splints.

 They all do the same thing in different shapes and sizes.